-JOLIET, PEN'Y.-H. Nemo, No. 7594, writes.- I take this opportunity to again express my heartfelt thanks for the free use of the Religio-Philosophical Journal, which I have been receiving for eight or nine months.
-I find it interesting in all respects; yea, highly valuable to me, and if I had been instructed in its philosophy years ago, I would have been a different man than I am now, but Spiritualism was at a discount in those days, particularly where I was raised.
-I see by some of the leading papers that Spiritualism is rapidly advancing, and I hope it will increase in rapidity until it reaches the utmost bounds; all it needs is an investigation.
-It hurts me because I am not in a condition to remunerate you, but if I live until my time is out (which is fourteen months) I will see what can be done; it is a long promise, but a good one if kept.
+JOLIET, PEN'Y .- H. Nemo, No. 7594, writes --I take this opportunity to again express my heart-felt thanks for the free use of the RELIGIO-PHILOsopuical Journal, which I have been receiving for eight or nine months.
+I find it interesting in all respects; wea, highly valuable to me, and if I had been instructed in its philosophy years ago, I would have been a different man than I am now, but Spiritualism was at a discount in those days, particularly where I was raised.
+I see by some of the leading papers that Spiritualism is rapidly advancing, and I hope it will increase in rapidly until it reaches the utmost bounds; all it needs is an investigation.
+It hurts me because I am not in a condition to remunerate you, buy if I live until my lime is out which is fourteen months! time is out (which is fourteen months) I will see what can be done; it is a long promise, but a good one if kept.

-NORTON, MASS.-J. O. Messinger writes.-In the last issue of the Journal there is an article headed "The Devil," in which it reads, "No one ever saw him or noticed the impression of his foot on the snow, mud or dust."
-In the history of Norton, which I have, there is an article under the head of "Witchcraft" which reads as follows: "Tradition has handed down to us the important intelligence, that Major Louard, one of the early settlers of Norton, made a league with the Devil, in order to acquire great wealth, and as a return for the services rendered, Lonard promised to give his body to the Devil when he called for it Accordingly in 1716, while Lonard was sick with fever, of which he died, the old important, claimed his body, and carried it off.
-As he left the house with it, he made a tremendous jump and landed on some rocks some thirty or forty rods back of house, whence he came down with so much force as to make his foot prints in the rocks, which are to be seen at the present age."
-So you see we have the prints of his cloven foot.
+NORTON, MASS.-J. O. Messinger writes.-In the last issue of the Journal, there is an article headed "The Devil," in which it reads, "No one ever saw him or noticed the impression of his foot on the anow, mud or dust."
+In the history of Norton, which I have, there is an article under the head of "Witcheraft" which reads as follows: head of "Witchcraft" which reads as follows: "Tradition has handed down to us the important intelligence, that Major Lonard, one of the early settlers of Norton, made a league with the Devil, in order to acquire great wealth, and as a return for the services rendered, Lonard promised to give his body to the Devil when he called for it.
+Accordingly in 1716, while Lonard was sick with fever, of which he died, the old important, claimed his body, and carried it off.
+As he left the house with it, he made a tremendous jump and landed on some rocks some thirty or forty rods back of on some rocks some thirty or forty rods back of house, whence he came down with so much force as to make his foot prints in the rocks, which are to be seen at the present age: " So you see we have the prints of his cloven foot.